Go Back

 What Is 3 Card Poker?

-3-card poker is a variation of the traditional game of poker that is played with only three cards.
-The game is played against the dealer rather than against other players.
-Its goal is to have a better hand than the dealer or to place a bonus bet and have a specific poker hand
+3-Card Poker is a simplified version of traditional poker, where each player is dealt just three cards.
+Unlike many other poker games, players compete against the dealer rather than against each other.
+The main objective is to have a stronger hand than the dealer or to place a bonus bet on holding a specific poker hand.

 How Do You Play 3 Card Poker?